 “God, I thank thee, that I am not as other men are, extortioners, unjust, adulterers, or even as this publican.
 I fast twice in the week, I give tithes of all that I possess.”

 But the tax collector, who was standing in another part of the temple, could not so much as lift his eyes to heaven but simply beat upon his chest, saying:

 “God be merciful to me a sinner.”

-The verdict on the prayers of the two suppliants was that the tax collector “went down to his house justified rather than the other,” meaning that he was more cleansed, blessed, and forgiven than the Pharisee.
+The verdict of the Holy Book is that the tax collector “went down to his house justified rather than the other,” meaning that he was more cleansed, blessed, and forgiven than the Pharisee.

 Jesus then leaves us with this thought-provoking lesson: “...for every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted.”

 This beautiful parable should motivate the ardent believer to reflect on what is truly essential in his relationship with God.
 Some devotees erroneously imagine that the essential is simply being part of the distinctive religion they follow, or able to perform the many rituals and religious practices in their places of worship, whereas in actual fact it is something much, much deeper than that.
 Religion cannot lead one to a good place if one neglects to practise the divine attributes, nor can it come to the rescue if one’s adherence to its outer teachings—such as the rituals, ceremonies, and traditions—outweigh the practice of the inner teachings.

 So, in the long run, it is not the religion one follows that truly matters, but what one is able to make out of it in terms of spiritual progress, nearness to God, acquisition of the lordly virtues, and so on.
 Love, tolerance, respect, humility, resignation, peace—these are some of the fairest fruits of the tree of religion.
 How can a true believer afford to deprive himself of such luscious fruits?

 Related Article and Link